axiomhq/axiom-go/adapters/README.md

 Adapters integrate Axiom Go into well known Go logging libraries.

 💡 _Go **1.21** will feature the `slog` package, a structured logging package in the Go standard library.
-You can try it out know by importing `golang.org/x/exp/slog` and we already provide [an adapter](slog)._
+You can try it out now by importing `golang.org/x/exp/slog` and we already provide [an adapter](slog)._

 We currently support a bunch of adapters right out of the box.